jroshanucb/deep_learning/README.md

 To run this code, ensure torchtext installed is set of version 0.6.0 (pip install torchtext==0.6.0)

-or change the import as follows to use the latest version of torchtexy (0.9.0) from torchtext.legacy.datasets import IWSLT, Multi30k
+or change the import as follows to use the latest version of torchtext (0.9.0)

+from torchtext.legacy.datasets import IWSLT, Multi30k

 setup python version to either 3.6.x or 3.8.x

-python std_transformer.py to train the model
+"python std_transformer.py" to train the model

-Training on https://gpu.land/ using a single GPU (Tesla V100) performs the best
+Training on https://gpu.land/ using a single GPU (Tesla V100) provides the best performance.
+1000+ epochs can be run within 24 hours.